-WINDOW SIGN: A temporary minor sign that is (1) attached to the glass area of a window or placed behind the glass of a window, and (2) easily read from outdoors. outside the building.
+WINDOW SIGN: A minor sign that is (1) attached to the glass area of a window or placed behind the glass of a window, and (2) easily read from outside the building.

-YARD SIGN: A temporary minor sign associated with a residential use, which is attached to a structure or placed upon or supported by the ground independently of any other structure but not including an A-frame sign.
+YARD SIGN: A minor sign associated with a residential use, which is attached to a structure or placed upon or supported by the ground independently of any other structure.